-- Long term grassland – Footpaths will continue to be mown seasonally in the long term.
-Land designated for permanent grassland – a policy will be developed for enhancement of wildflowers and other species.
+2.5 Long term grassland – Footpaths will continue to be mown seasonally in the long term.
+Land designated for permanent grassland will be managed for enhancement of wildflowers and other species.

 The general management policy will be to encourage wildlife whilst maintaining the agreed community uses.